SEE: Strategic Exploration and Exploitation for Cohesive In-Context Prompt Optimization: Operator Definition

 \subsection{Crossover Operator}

-This class of operators takes two parents as input to generate a crossover candidate for the next generation.
+This class of operators takes two parents as input to generate a crossover candidate.
 The prompt can be found in Table \ref{tab:cross over}.

-\textbf{Crossover Operator(CR)}: Following the concept of crossover in the evolution algorithm, we introduce an LLM agent to function as a crossover operator that takes two parents and generates a crossover candidate.
-It takes the best two candidates in the current population, namely the top two candidates with the highest fitness scores, and performs linguistic crossover.
+\textbf{Crossover Operator(CR)}: Following the concept of crossover in the optimization algorithm, we introduce an LLM agent to function as a crossover operator that takes two parents and generates a crossover candidate.
+It takes the best two candidates in the current pool, namely the top two candidates with the highest performance, and performs linguistic crossover.

 \textbf{Crossover with Diversity Operator(CR+D)}: This is a variance of the Crossover Operator.
 To provoke exploration, we follow a similar process in EDA where diversity in parents is considered.
 Thus it takes the best candidate and the most distinct individual to it as two parents for crossover operation.
 The distinctness between two candidates is measured by a similarity score.
 More details on how the similarity score is calculated can be found in section \ref{sec-sim}.